troglobit/libuev/README.md

 ```

-### Register Event Watcher with Event Context
+### Register an Event Watcher

-Then, for each event to be monitored, a *watcher* is registered with the
+For each event to be monitored, be it a signal, timer or a file
+descriptor, a *watcher* must be registered with the event context.
+The
-event context.
-The watcher, an `uev_t`, is initialized with the proper
+watcher, an `uev_t`, is registered by calling the event type's `_init()`
-file descriptor to monitor, and an event callback function, by calling
-the event type's `_init()` function with the `uev_ctx_t` context.
+function with the `uev_ctx_t` context, the callback, and an optional
+argument.

+Here is a signal example:

 ```C